Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Prevalence Estimation

 \section{Prevalence Estimation}

-We consider the problem of estimating the prevalence of a category $k$ on a large-scale media platform.
+We consider the problem of estimating the prevalence of a category $k$ on a large scale media platform.
 Let

-denote the set of content-attributes considered in this study, and fix a particular $k \in \mathcal{K}$.
+denote the set of content attributes considered in this study, and fix a particular $k \in \mathcal{K}$.

-Our target quantity is the prevalence of category $k$ within $S$ -- which can denote the full population or a specific subset such as an experiment arm (control, treatment), a user demographic (country, age), an app surface, or intersections of these.
+Our target quantity is the prevalence of category $k$ within $S$, which can denote the full population or a specific subset such as an experiment arm (control, treatment), a user demographic (country, age), an app surface, or intersections of these.

-The engineering details of our production prevalence pipeline are described in Farooq et al.~\cite{farooq2025realtimeradar}.
-In this section, we briefly recap the core estimator and introduce notation that we will use throughout the rest of the paper, in particular when we describe the ML-score surrogate method and its calibration.
+The statistical design and engineering details of our production prevalence pipeline are described in Dobi et al.~\cite{kdd_paper_2026}.
+In this section, we briefly recap the core estimator and introduce notation that we will use throughout the rest of the paper, in particular when we describe the deployed ML score surrogate method and its calibration.